Drunken Leprechaun Cocktail Recipe

 Tasting Notes

-“This recipe is a little kitschier than we usually like our drinks to be, but even with its somewhat silly green color, I’ll admit it’s quite tasty.
-Our addition of Green Chartreuse takes the flavor from orange juice with a hint of whiskey to a delightfully herbal and citrusy ride.
+Kendall’s Take: “This recipe is a little kitschier than I usually like my drinks to be, but even with its somewhat silly green color, I’ll admit the Drunken Leprechaun quite tasty.
+My addition of Green Chartreuse takes the flavor from orange juice with a hint of whiskey to a delightfully herbal and citrusy ride.
 Given that it’s essentially just a Screwdriver, this would be great for a St. Paddy’s Day brunch or afternoon party with friends who usually prefer simple drinks.”

 Recipe